TacoQ Logo

 uv add tacoq

-The worker must know how to receive new task assignments and send updates through the broker, so let's start by configuring that:
+The worker must know how to receive new task assignments and send updates through the broker.
+We'll begin by creating a new script with the worker application.

 broker_config = BrokerConfig(url="amqp://user:password@localhost:5672")